chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/For-Alex/Wallowing in Despair.md

 > I'm also not too sure what that support would look like!
 I try to engage with your questions/problems with PS on Twitter, I'm very much in favour of your work on adding documentation to -profunctor-lenses.
 Regarding the book specifically, I admit I've not been very useful there perhaps, but I don't know what I can offer there - I don't read programming books (I have to pound information into my head by doing... books, talks, papers, etc. only become useful when I've already achieved half an understanding on my own terms).

-- Core contributor does not seem to know what 'support' for documentation efforts (maybe?) would look like
+- Core contributor does not know what extra support the author expects while the author is contributing to PureScript.

 ### Comment